billy-idle/FNACSP_2010-2110/README.md

 ## Example using InstantSunPosition

-In this example InstantSunPosition computes the position using the current date-time from the system clock; the algorithm class name and the time-zone (zoneId) are passed as String
+In this example InstantSunPosition computes the position using the current date-time from the system clock; the algorithm class name and the time-zone (zoneId) are passed as String:

 ```java
 double longitude = 0.21787;     // Domain -> [0, 2PI] rad